motiz88/postmessage-json-rpc/README.md

 There were already some libraries that did something like this, but I really wanted a fully Promise-based async API on both the client and server side.
 So I coded one myself :smile:

+## Status/Caveats

+The JSON-RPC 2.0 implementation here is not complete, in that batch requests (at least) are not implemented, and there may be some other subtle discrepancies at the moment.
+Still, for what it does, the module is quite usable.

 ## Installation

 ```sh